Groeispurt highlighted: Underground Theatre - Views of Charles V

 The Groeispurt is a Nijmegen grant scheme for young creators, artists and performers.
 The scheme stimulates new ideas and initiatives.
 We want to help young talent move forward, without unnecessary restrictions and obligations.
 It is a flexible and fast way of support to encourage new developments.
 With the Groeispurt we give young creators an extra helping hand and allow art and culture in Nijmegen to flourish even more.
 Click here for more information about the Groeispurt.

-Groeispurt uitgelicht: Kleur bekennen - Niels Scheurwater
+Groeispurt highlighted: Showing color - Niels Scheurwater